uhqd/esapiForDummies/README.md

 On your computer, create an empty directory.
 This directory must be visible from your Eclipse Station (to be executed).

-Open Visual Studio and select from the first Window: "Cloning a repository" (I trnslate the french version, so messages can be slightly different).
+Open Visual Studio and select from the first Window: "Cloning a repository" (I translate the french version, so messages can be slightly different).
 A window is displayed

 Paste in the first field the *https link* and in the second field, the complete path to your empty directory (the project will be downloaded in this directory), then click **Clone**